bluepicnic/SQA-Assignment-2---Number-System-Converter/README.md

 ## TDD
 #### Test Requirements
 We adopted Test Driven Development (TDD) as our software development process in order to write quality tests for our code and emphasise our focus on requirements.
 This aliged with the processes we were following within our github repository, as we ensured we had a CI/CD workflow within github actions and a number of issues to track progress with.

 Tests were written prior to implementing any functionality in order to adhere to TDD at each stage of development.
-Before developing the front end, we drafted various tests to potentially be used later in development.
-These tests were later refined before implementing any javascript code related to functionality, and were added as unit tests to the *index.jest.js* file.
+Before developing the front end, we drafted various UI tests to potentially be used later in development.
+These tests were later refined into test scripts before implementing any javascript code related to functionality, and after HTML interface scripting had finished.
+These tests, and their results can be found below.

+ and were added as unit tests to the *index.jest.js* file.

 ### Manual UI Tests
 <table>